 The Met Pub is the city's most popular bar with wonderful live music, great food and a large selection of beers, spirits and whiskies.
 The Bamboo Bar, by the central pool, offers snacks and lunch for those loathe to leave the pool, and also a cool place to enjoy an evening cocktail.
 La Terrasse du Metropole successfully brings the ambiance and coffee of Parisian street cafes to Hanoi's streets.

 Uncovered completely by surpise during renovations the Metropole has turned the large shelter into a multimedia historical tour—not to be missed.

 Los Angeles top chef Neal Fraser of Grace Restaurant fame has lead several Iron Chef tours with us in Vietnam, since the 1990s (at right with Metropole Executive Chef André Bosia.

 Our unprecedented culinary cycling adventure features pedaling through the scenic country roads along Vietnam's central and southern coast and into the central highlands while sampling Vietnam's diverse and distinctive cuisine in each region.
 There are few places that provide for a culinary adventure on par with Vietnam.
 This trip will highlight the distinctive cuisines of each region with a mix of activities, including hands-on cooking, kitchen and market visits.

-Formely the long-time Sofitel M Gallery property rebranded Azeroi is a refurbished, rustic Art Deco hotel housed within the former colonial governor's mansion that spread over five acres on the banks of the Perfume River.
+This long-time Sofitel property is a refurbished, rustic Art Deco hotel housed within the former colonial governor's mansion that spreads over five acres on the banks of the Perfume River.
 The property languished for more than a quarter of a century as a run down government hotel but the former colonial mansion has been restored to its past elegance and grandeur with two newer additional wings with an unparalleled location on the banks of the river looking across at the Royal Citadel.